-THE 6 BEST PICTURE BOOKS IN GERMAN FOR 4 YEAR OLDS
+THE 6 BEST PICTURE BOOKS IN GERMAN THAT DELIGHT KIDS AND PARENTS ALIKE

 Heinz Janisch / Michael Roher